manueltar/nutvar2/README.md

   # Running Issue 2 !!-> Allow some MPI option specially for VEP and also intra bash script, run script 25 while running the rest of scripts.

+  # Running Issue 3: ExAC (22 Gb input vcf) has generated in the run 53 Gb of intermediate and final files.
+Consider erasing files whenever they are no longer needed downstream in the pipeline.

   # Training issue: Cannot introduce NaN in the code.
 Right now I am imputing NaN values to different proxys.
 See script Processing_data.R.

   # Training issue: 4 non Pathogenic splice variants of the training set have NaN as Percentage value, why?